dkinzer/hells-kitchen/README.md

 Installation
 ============

-As a prerequisite for building bill's kitchen you need 7zip installed in `C:\Program Files\7-Zip\7z.exe`.
+As a prerequisite for building bill's kitchen you need 7zip installed in `C:\Program Files (x86)\7-ZIP_64_bit\7z.exe`.

+(You will clearly also need Ruby and DevKit enabled if you are building from scratch).

 Build the kitchen (make sure you don't have spaces in the path):